lastefoto-ee/lastefoto-ee.github.io/content/en/post/baby-photo-shoot-during-the-first-year-of-life/index.md

 ---
 title: Baby photo shoot during the first year of life
-subtitle: The nuances of a baby photo session are different at each age
+subtitle: The nuances of a baby photo shoot are different at each age

 # Summary for listings and search engines
-summary: The nuances of a baby photo session are different at each age
+summary: The nuances of a baby photo shoot are different at each age

 # Link this post with a project
 projects: